Lead teacher - Mrs Leach

 Here are pictures of pencil cases that some of our KS2 pupils have made:

-And these are pictures of bridges and solar system sewing that that some KS2 pupils have done:
+And these are pictures of solar system sewing that that some KS2 pupils have done:

 Photographs of some KS1 pupils displaying their DT projects:

 Penguins' Design Technology.
 Designing and making model cars.